 Old GTOs, like this 1974 model, looked and performed like true muscle cars, via Bull-Doser

 It's pretty typical to heavily revamp the body in muscle car revivals.
-However, instead of appeasing the strong nostalgia among modern muscle car enthusiasts with a 2000s-era muscle car appearance, GM decided to give its fourth-gen GTO a family sedan style body with a Pontiac nose that probably had people mistaking it for a Grand Prix upon first glance.
+However, instead of appeasing the strong nostalgia among modern muscle car enthusiasts with a 2000s-era muscle car appearance, GM decided to give its fourth-gen GTO a family sedan-style body with a Pontiac nose that probably had people mistaking it for a Grand Prix upon first glance.

 You may be wondering why future collectors would want this car.
 Short answer: it’s much cooler than it looks.
-We’ll cover the long answer later in this post, but first let’s talk about why GM decided to revive the Pontiac GTO 30 years after killing it off.
+We’ll cover the long answer later in this post, but first, let’s talk about why GM decided to revive the Pontiac GTO 30 years after killing it off.

-Why GM Brought Back the Pontiac GTO
+Why GM Brought Back The Pontiac GTO

 After GM pulled the plug on the Pontiac Firebird in 2002, the Pontiac lineup no longer had a V8 coupe.
 GM wanted to fill the void with another V8 coupe, and they didn’t find one until some GM executives visited Australia and fell in love with the Holden Monaro GTO.
-They brought it to the USA, lightly modified its body, and rebadged it the Pontiac GTO in 2004.
+They brought it to the USA, lightly modified its body, and rebadged it into the Pontiac GTO in 2004.

 In a nutshell, the fourth-gen Pontiac GTO was a performance car under the hood...but nowhere else.

-What Led to the 4th-Gen Pontiac GTO’s Demise?
+What Led To The 4th-Gen Pontiac GTO’s Demise?

 The answer is simple: poor sales.